HenrikBengtsson/future/revdep/problems.md

 ## In both

-*   checking package dependencies ...
-ERROR
+*   checking installed package size ...
+NOTE
     ```
-    Package required but not available: ‘sf’
+      installed size is 49.9Mb

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+      sub-directories of 1Mb or more:
-    manual.
+        libs  49.0Mb
     ```

 # forecastML